gregalletti/ACT_writeups/2019/README.md

     }
 ```

 After that, we can notice that the only path we can see in all these files is the one representing the products' image: if we are able to modify this, we may obtain the flag as the image of one of the products.
-This is located in Products.php.
+This is located in *Products.php*.

 ```php
     function getPicture() {